Technology layers

 Model

-What we guarantee
+What we make clear

-• Access roles are defined and documented.
+• Access roles are defined and explained.

-• Handover includes runbooks and admin guidance.
+• Handover includes practical runbooks and admin guidance.

-What we avoid
+What we prevent

 • Single points of failure hidden behind quick setup.